DarrienG/git_purge/README.md

 (Shame on them for not removing themselves better.)

-This short script gives the user 3 options to clean with.
+This short script gives the user 5 options to use.

 Basic Clean: Removes the user.name and user.email from .gitconfig as well as unsetting the password cache using commands built into git.